ajesuscode/surfing_extenssion/README.md

 This is a Chrome extension that provides surf spots surfing conditions in the French Basque Country.
 The extension displays a list of hardcoded surf spots.
 You can hardcode your own spots or contribute to create an open and free surfspots database.

+## UPDATE!!!
+ChatGPT API Call with Futurama Character Responses

+In addition to providing surf spots and conditions, this extension now also includes a ChatGPT API call feature with responses from characters of the popular TV show "Futurama".

+Please note that this feature is still in beta and responses may not always be accurate or appropriate.
+We welcome any feedback and suggestions for improvement.
+Enjoy the waves and the conversation!

 ## Installation

 To install the extension, follow these steps: